thetk0/vscode-1/README.md

-Please donate to Tsang Tak Kit's Hong Kong HSBC Bank Account:634844526833!I want to earn money from this Project as one of the Developer! https://instagram.com/tsangtakkit
+Please donate to Tsang Tak Kit's Hong Kong HSBC Bank Account:634844526833!
+I want to earn money from this Project as one of the Developer! https://instagram.com/tsangtakkit

 # Visual Studio Code - Open Source ("Code - OSS")